KhiemDuyNguyen/VirusesSimulation/README.md

 Spread of a Virus in a Person
 In reality, diseases are caused by viruses and have to be treated with medicine, so in the remainder of this problem set, we'll be looking at a detailed simulation of the spread of a virus within a person.
 We've provided you with skeleton code in ps3b.py.

+###Testing
+Uncomment some pre-coded lines to see the plots.

+###License
+This project is licensed under the MIT License - see the LICENSE.md file for details